ProspectEye/ApsisLead-REST-API/README.md

-ProspectEye REST API
+ApsisLead REST API
 ====================

-Hello and welcome to ProspectEye REST API.
+Hello and welcome to ApsisLead REST API.
 This document includes tutorials and documentation how to use our API.

-What is ProspectEye
+What is ApsisLead
 ====================

-http://www.prospecteye.com is a webbased BI-system that tracks all visitors on your webpage and presents them as prospects.
+http://www.apsislead.com is a webbased BI-system that tracks all visitors on your webpage and presents them as prospects.
-ProspectEye delivers each visit with company information such as company name, telephone numbers, descision makers etc.
+ApsisLead delivers each visit with company information such as company name, telephone numbers, descision makers etc.

 What is possible with the REST API?
 ====================